symfony/symfony-docs/tui/widgets/collapsible.rst

 Use ``CollapsibleWidget`` to keep a dense screen readable: the details of a failed job, an advanced options panel, one section per file of a diff.
-The content is attached to the widget tree only while expanded, so a collapsed section takes neither focus nor input.
+The widget attaches its content to the widget tree only while expanded, so the widgets it hides can be neither focused nor reached by input while the section is closed.

 Basic Usage
 -----------